openstack-archive/magnetodb/doc/source/developer_guide.rst

 ----------------------

 Once your work is complete you may wish to contribute it to the project.
-Refer to `Improve MagnetoDB`_ for information.
 MagnetoDB uses the Gerrit code review system.
-For information on how to submit your branch to Gerrit, see `How to contribute to MagnetoDB`_.

 Unit Tests